NSM722/Dice-Roller/README.md

 You can use a `SizedBox()` widget or padding inside the `TextButton.styleFrom(padding: 20,)` method:

 The `SizedBox` widget only takes up space(in this case the height) in the UI, it wont show anything.
-It has a fixed with and height therefore it won't grow to fit the contents of any widgets nested in it
+It has a fixed width and height therefore it won't grow to fit the contents of any widgets nested in it

 ```dart
 style: TextButton.styleFrom(